WHAT WE DON’T FEEL STILL HURTS U S

 When I remarked that it must have vapourised the men inside, he looked away and murmured: “You wouldn’t feel a thing.”

 It seemed to me that saying “you” rather than “they” was his way of depersonalising what he had done.
 A form of dehumanising that ‚given what soldiers sent into combat are expected to, and by orders and job definition must do, is both an understandable and in many ways necessary, even justifiable defence mechanism.
-For politicians and the rests of us to dehumanise, however, is unfoggiveable to the point of inhuman.
+For politicians and the rest of us to dehumanise, however, is unfoggiveable to the point of inhuman.

 Comments are welcomed.
 Click CONTACT on the site header.